mvolkmann/blog/src/meteor.md

      import {handleError} from './util.js';
      ```

-   - Change the call to `Tasks.insert` in the `addTask` function
+   - Replace the call to `Tasks.insert` in the `addTask` function
-     of `client/App.svelte` to the following:
+     of `client/App.svelte` with the following:

      ```js
      Meteor.call('addTask', text, handleError);